worxid/documentation/docs/website-application-usage/groups/removing-groups.md

 ![](/img/screenshots/website-application-usage/groups/removing-groups/removing-groups-2.png)

-Next comes the capital confirmation of the groups' deletion, such as in the picture below.
+Next comes the modal confirmation of the groups' deletion, such as in the picture below.

 ![](/img/screenshots/website-application-usage/groups/removing-groups/removing-groups-3.png)